Steve Huffman (Ohio politician): Life and career

 Huffman is a lifelong resident of Miami County and was raised in Ludlow Falls, Ohio.
 He graduated from the University of Toledo and has been a practicing physician for nearly 20 years.
 In 2013, Huffman announced that he was running for the Ohio House of Representatives after the incumbent, Richard Adams, announced he was not seeking another term.
 Huffman won a three-way primary with 45% of the vote, and won the general election to take the seat with 77% of the vote.

 Ohio Senate

 In 2018, state Senator Bill Beagle was term-limited, leaving the 5th district an open seat for that year's election.
 As a result, Huffman opted to forego another term in the Ohio House to run for the Senate seat.
 A competitive seat, the 5th district was a Democratic stronghold until it was won by Beagle in 2010.
 Despite this, Huffman prevailed, winning over Democrat Paul Bradley, 53% to 47%.

 Huffman was sworn in for his first term on January 1, 2019.
 Ohio Senate President Matt Huffman (R-Lima) is his cousin.

+Huffman was reelected in 2022 with 94.6% of the vote, defeating independent candidate Nancy Kiehl.
+There was no Democratic opposition in the general election, nor was Huffman opposed in the Republican primary.